gallexi/darray/README.md

 1. Check if memory needs to be reallocated
 2. If so, store the existing array in `backup`
-    + Reallocate memory.
+    + Reallocate memory
     + If reallocation fails set `darr` to `NULL` and return
     + If reallocation succeeds set `darr` to the new darray and continue
 3. Insert the value and return

-After each call to a safe insertion macro, you can check if `darr` is set to `NULL` and if so, restore it from the backup copy and handle the error.
+After each call to a safe insertion macro, you can check if `darr` is set to `NULL` and if so, restore the darray from the backup copy and handle the error.
 ```C
 int* darr = da_alloc(init_elem, sizeof(int));
 int* bak;